BredeFK/ICPP/README.md

 ## Requirements
 **The requirements was very loose, so I make my own**
 * ~~Get number of delivered submissions(re-deliver too) to the different assignments/courses.~~ This dosen't work beacuse when a user re-deliver or withdraws an assignment and deliver again, the assignment will only be updated. i.e there will always be max one assignment submission for each user.
 * Get number of 'active' users vs. non active.
-The users that don't belong to any courses
+The users that don't belong to any courses, and put in pie chart + when clicked show list or more info atleast.
 * Get most logged events

+## TODO
+* Implement twig
+* Get more data to create charts with
+* Check out `google charts polymer` and implement something like that

 ## Installation
 1. Clone project in to `C:\xampp\htdocs`